How GST on Mutual Fund Distributor Commission Changes Everything (April 1, 2026)

 ₹44.37 lakh

-Composition was better—by about ₹2,63,000 a year with ₹2 lakh ITC.
+Composition was better by about ₹2.63 lakh a year.
 This is why many MFDs stayed on it.

-After April 1 (base commission + separate GST component):
+After April 1 (base commission + separate GST component) — CORRECTED:

 Composition Scheme